OpenHantek/OpenHantek6022/README.md

 * Extensive [User Manual](docs/OpenHantek6022_User_Manual.pdf) with technical specs and schematics.

 ## Features
-* Voltage and Spectrum view for all device supported chanels.
+* Voltage and Spectrum view for all device supported channels.
 * CH1 and CH2 name becomes red when input is clipped (bottom left).
 * Settable probe attenuation factor 1..1000 to accommodate a variety of different probes.
 * Measure and display Vpp, DC (average), AC, RMS and dB (of RMS) values as well as frequency of active channels.